ramraphael/chessapi-node-mongodb/README.md

 ### Fixed positioning of black and white pieces

-To make the business logic easier define, all boards will have Black's pieces starting at row 0, and White's pieces starting at row 7.
+To make the business logic easier to define, all boards will have Black's pieces starting at row 0, and White's pieces starting at row 7.
 Client apps that wish to show a rotated board will have to implement that display logic.

 ### Error handling

 Nest.js provides an HTTP Exception class that when thrown, allows us to declaratively return error responses to the client.
+This class has been extended to create several more specific exceptions (seen in `chess.errors.ts`).

 ### Testing

 Tests have unfortunately not been completed due to time-constraint, but a file has been added, outlining how one might write tests for the `pawnLogicService`.
-Ideally, we should have good test coverage, with at least have unit tests for the core business logic, and some E2E smoke tests to ensure base functionality.
+Ideally, we should have good test coverage, with at least unit tests for the core business logic, and some E2E smoke tests to ensure base functionality.